somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 ## Major Upcoming Events

-* November 18, 3-5pm - Candidates Forum at Argenziano School (290 Washington Street)
+* **November 18, 3-5pm** - Candidates Forum at Argenziano School (290 Washington Street) - Come to this public event and meet the candidates for the first Council Board!
-* December 2 & 6 - Eligible Members as defined in Bylaws,vote to elect a Council Board
+* **December 2 & 6** - Eligible Members, as defined in Bylaws, vote to elect a Council Board

 ****